cube-js/cube/docs/content/Examples-Tutorials-Recipes/Calculating-Average-and-Percentiles.md

 We want to understand the distribution of values for a certain numeric property within a dataset.
 We're used to average values and intuitively understand how to calculate them.
-However, we also know that average values can be misleading for [skewed](https://en.wikipedia.org/wiki/Skewness) distributions which are frequent in the real world: for example, 2.5 is the average value for both `(1, 2, 3, 4)` and `(0, 0, 0, 10)`.
+However, we also know that average values can be misleading for [skewed](https://en.wikipedia.org/wiki/Skewness) distributions which are common in the real world: for example, 2.5 is the average value for both `(1, 2, 3, 4)` and `(0, 0, 0, 10)`.